 Her inventory includes books and manuscripts from the 16th-20th century concerning etiquette, education, domestic science, cookery, fashion, theater, and related subjects.
 Many of her books have contemporary annotations or hybrid qualities that distinguish them as unique objects.

-After an initial year based in Paris gathering inventory and contacts abroad, Zoe moved back to Philadelphia, where you can now find Zoe Abrams Rare Books near Washington Square.
+After an initial year based in Paris gathering inventory and contacts abroad, Zoe moved back to the U.S., where you can now find Zoe Abrams Rare Books in Wynnewood, Pennsylvania, just outside Philadelphia.

 Looking for something in particular?
 Please inquire!